SantanderMetGroup/climate4R.hub/inst/dictionaries/readme.txt

-The dictionaries in this directory correspond to the remote datasets provided by the Santander Meteorology Group through the User Data Gateway.
+The dictionaries in this directory correspond to the datasets stored in the IPCC hub.

 For a detailed description of the datasets and available variables see: